Heavy Vehicle Industry

 To reduce the risks associated with the use of these vehicles, conditions of operation may be imposed on their operation.

-To assist operators meet the responsibility a Conditions of Operation Database for the state-controlled road network has been developed for public use.
+To ensure operators meet the responsibility, a Conditions of Operation Database for the state-controlled road network has been developed for public use.
 To access the Condition of Operation Database, click the link at the top of the page